Harvard, Illinois: Law enforcement

 The Harvard Police Department is located in the lower level of the old City Hall building at 201 W. Front Street.
-It consists of 17 full-time police officers, led by Chief of Police Tyson Bauman, a full-time record clerk and one full-time community services officer (CSO).
-Dispatch services are provided by the North East Regional Communications Center, also known as NERCOM, of which the department is a founding and partner member and is located in McHenry Illinois.
-The department has a full-time detective, a school resource officer, bicycles for officers to patrol the city streets, parks and downtown area.
+It consists of 17 full-time police officers, led by Chief of Police Tyson Bauman, a full-time record clerk, and one full-time community services officer (CSO).
+Dispatch services are provided by the North East Regional Communications Center, also known as NERCOM, of which the department is a founding and partner member, and is located in McHenry, Illinois.
+The department has a full-time detective, a school resource officer, and bicycles for officers to patrol the city streets, parks, and downtown area.

 Fire protection

-Harvard's Fire Protection District consists of 47 trained firefighters, of which 22 are Emergency medical technicians and 14 are paramedics.
-The district traces its history to 1865 when five men got together to purchase a fire engine for the village of Harvard.
+Harvard's Fire Protection District consists of 47 trained firefighters, of which 22 are Emergency medical technicians, and 14 are paramedics.
+The district traces its history to 1865, when five men got together to purchase a fire engine for the village of Harvard.
 In 1871, the engine was sent to Chicago via the railroad to assist in the Great Chicago Fire.
 In 1892, it was again placed on a train to assist with a fire in the community of Kenosha, Wisconsin.
-In 1899, the first constitution and by-laws were drawn up for the Harvard Fire Department.
+In 1899, the first constitution and bylaws were drawn up for the Harvard Fire Department.
 The Harvard Rescue Squad was founded in 1956 with a $7000 donation from the Harvard Jaycees.
 In 1971, the City and Rural Fire Department merged to form the Harvard Fire Protection District.

 Currently, the Harvard Fire Protection District is governed by a five-member board of trustees appointed by the McHenry County Board.
 While the Fire District works very closely with the city of Harvard, it is a separate government agency.
 The district provides fire and emergency medical service for 108 sqmi and is funded by ambulance user fees and property taxes.
 It is part of the Mercy Health EMS System, which operates out of Mercy Health Javon Bea Hospital in Rockford, IL, a Level I trauma hospital.
 The district also has a SCUBA dive team, trained for water rescue.
 This team is part of the McHenry County MABAS 5 Dive Team.